shadowga/website/_docs/1/b-legislature.md

 ---
 When members aren’t doing the right thing, admins are capable of punishing them.
 It's important for everyone to know our administration's guidelines for proper gameplay and activity.
 You can appeal a ban depending on the offense’s severity.
-If you catch other people breaking our rules, you can take action.
+If others are breaking our rules, you can take action.

 ## Guidelines
 Guidelines give the community a direct and consistent set of rules.